Chase Minnifield

-Chase Onassis Minnifield (born March 31, 1989) is an American former professional football cornerback who played in the National Football League (NFL).
-Despite being projected as a third or fourth round pick, he was signed by the Washington Redskins as an undrafted free agent in 2012.
-He played college football for the University of Virginia.
+Chase Onassis Minnifield (born March 31, 1989) is an American former professional football player who was a cornerback in the National Football League (NFL).
+Despite being projected as a third- or fourth-round pick, he was signed by the Washington Redskins as an undrafted free agent in 2012.
+He played college football for the Virginia Cavaliers.

 Early life

 Minnifield attended Henry Clay High School in Lexington, Kentucky.
 He played defensive back, wide receiver, running back and quarterback.
 He also played on his high school basketball and baseball team.

 College career

 Minnifield was redshirted in 2007.
 As a backup in 2008 and 2009, he had 53 tackles and four interceptions.
 During his first year as a starter in 2010, he had 48 tackles, six interceptions, and 0.5 sacks.
 Chase was ranked No. 2 in the ACC and No. 7 in the nation with six interceptions in the 2010 season and was selected as the "Jim Thorpe Defensive Back of the Week" Honor on two separate occasions his junior year.
 Chase acted as Virginia's main kick/punt return specialist from 2008 to 2010.
 In 2011, he was used less-frequently as a more "sure-handed" punt returner and was not used more often because of the risk of injury that comes from returning punts and Chase's value to the team.

 In twelve games of the 2011 season, Minnifield had 50 tackles, three interceptions (one returned for a touchdown), and 1.5 sacks.
 Chase's outstanding defense and senior leadership helped lead the Cavaliers to an 8–5 season and Virginia's first bowl game since 2007.